Distributed Team Challenges

-We have a daily call with the customer at EST time where the offshore team is asked to start the day late to attend the day's effort.
+We have a daily call with the customer at EST time where the offshore team is asked to start the day late to attend to the day's effort.
 We changed the daily scrum manner from what happened the previous day to what happened today due to the geo challenge.

-Is followed one for Europe region
+Is followed by one for the Europe region

 Us time zone